-The role of model biases for these results must be emphasized and the results treated with caution, since a different representation of the stratosphere or the troposphere may control the extent and location of the QBO influence.
-Tropospheric biases, e.g., in the strength or position of the ITCZ (Fig. 9), and stratospheric biases such as the weak amplitude of the QBO in the lower stratosphere (Bushell et al., 2020), may limit the robustness of these results and may mean that the impacts diagnosed in this study may be different in another model with different biases.
+The role of model biases for these results must be emphasised and the results treated with caution since a different representation of the stratosphere or the troposphere may control the extent and location of the QBO influence.
+Tropospheric biases, e.g. in the strength or position of the ITCZ (Fig. 9), may limit the robustness of these results and may mean that the impacts diagnosed in this study may be different in another model.
+Similarly, stratospheric biases such as the weak amplitude of the QBO in the lower stratosphere found in most models (Bushell et al., 2022; Rao et al., 2020) mean that the simulated tropical pathway of QBO teleconnections may be weaker, non-existent or difficult to diagnose in some models, highlighting the need to improve vertical resolution (Garfinkel et al., 2022).

 The exact nature of the relationship between the QBO and tropical deep convection remains to be well understood.
-The robust connections diagnosed in this study warrant further analysis as the causality of these connections could not be addressed fully here.
-Targeted model experiments citep[see e.g.,][]garfinkel2011,martin2021 would help to investigate hypotheses about causal mechanisms, such as the static stability mechanism (Hitchman et al., 2021), in order to disentangle the direction of causality between the tropical stratosphere and troposphere.
+Targeted model experiments (see, e.g., Garfinkel and Hartmann, 2011b; Martin et al., 2021a) would help us to investigate hypotheses about causal mechanisms, such as the static stability mechanism (Hitchman et al., 2021), in order to disentangle the direction of causality between the tropical stratosphere and troposphere.